vuejs/docs/src/guide/best-practices/performance.md

 ### Virtualize Large Lists

 One of the most common performance issues in all frontend applications is rendering large lists.
-No matter how performant a framework is, rendering a list with thousands of items **will** be slow due to the sheer amount of DOM nodes that the browser needs to handle.
+No matter how performant a framework is, rendering a list with thousands of items **will** be slow due to the sheer number of DOM nodes that the browser needs to handle.

 However, we don't necessarily have to render all these nodes upfront.
 In most cases, the user's screen size can display only a small subset of our large list.
 We can greatly improve the performance with **list virtualization**, the technique of only rendering the items that are currently in or close to the viewport in a large list.